-As part of its ongoing efforts to promote a continued downward trend in complaints, in FY 2022 and beyond, the FCC has worked to encourage conflict resolution and proactive measures to resolve issues of controversy or workplace conflict.
-During FY 2022, the FCC continued to encourage participation in the ADR Program for individuals involved in EEO and non-EEO related conflicts.
-The FCC had four precomplaint activities that were either closed or withdrawn during the informal phase and did not rise to the level of a formal complaint.
-We attribute this outcome, at least in part, to the continuation of the agency's proactive efforts to offer ADR to 100 percent of individuals initiating pre- complaints and 100 percent of individuals initiating formal complaints of discrimination.
-The FCC also continued to offer ADR training and informational sessions to foster awareness of the goals and benefits of mediation, familiarize senior leadership, managers and supervisors and employees with ADR, promote collaborative and positive work relationships, and introduce strategies for managing conflict.
-Through its efforts in these areas, the FCC hopes to increase its ADR participation and conflict resolution rates in FY2023.
+As part of its ongoing efforts to promote a continued downward trend in complaints, in FY 2022 and beyond, the FCC has continued to encourage conflict resolution and proactive measures to resolve issues of controversy or workplace conflict.
+Along these lines, the FCC Alternative Dispute Resolution (ADR) Program is promoted and made available to individuals involved in EEO and non-EEO related conflicts.
+The FCC had three FY 2023 pre-complaint activities that were either closed or withdrawn during the informal phase and did not rise to the level of a formal complaint.
+We attribute this outcome, at least in part, to the continuation of the agency's proactive efforts to offer ADR to all individuals initiating pre-complaints and all who initiate formal complaints of discrimination.
+The FCC also has continued to offer ADR training and informational sessions to foster awareness of the goals and benefits of mediation, familiarize senior leadership, managers and supervisors and employees with ADR, promote collaborative and positive work relationships, and introduce strategies for managing conflict.
+Through its efforts in these areas, the FCC seeks to increase ADR participation levels and conflict resolution rates in FY2024 and beyond.
 Further, our experience suggests that the number of filings that do not result in a formal complaint, due either to settlement by the parties or voluntary withdrawal from the EEO process, should continue to increase given the strides the FCC has made with its ADR program and the agency's ongoing promotion and offering of training for senior leadership, managers, supervisors and employees.